 The buried city of Herculaneum was discovered in 1709, and excavation began in 1738.
 Work to bring Pompeii back to light did not start until 1748.
 It was the beginning of the science of modern archaeology.
 Scientists recognized the immense value of this discovery and brought in experts to take on the delicate task.

 When Pompeii was unearthed, they discovered a sophisticated Greco-Roman city frozen in time.
-Grand public buildings, spectacular squares, extensive markets, a vast amphitheater, lavish villas, and hundreds of homes from the 4th century BC were discovered.
+The discovery of grand public buildings, spectacular squares, extensive markets, a vast amphitheater, lavish villas, and hundreds of homes from the 4th century BC was of great significance.
 Inside were preserved remains of people sheltering from the eruption and bakeries with loaves still in the ovens.
 The buildings and their contents were a stunning revelation of the day-to-day life of this ancient world.

 Visiting Tuscany soon?
 Check out our Castello Monteriggioni, Tuscany: A Visitor Guide